 Easy to identify when fully grown by height, size of leaves and size of flowers.
 Can be confused with native hogweed when not fully grown or when growth is stunted (e.g. regrowth after cutting).
+Contact with any part of this plant must be avoided as even minute amounts of sap can cause blistering of the skin following exposure to sunlight.
 Read more…

 Tall herbaceous perennial with bamboo like stems.
 Often grows into dense thickets.
 Characteristic leaves and stems, persistence of last year’s dead canes and distinctive rhizome (underground root-like stems) enables year-round identification.
 Read more…